Last Updated on February 1, 2024 by Electricalvolt

 The rotating magnetic field of the rotor cuts the armature conductors.
-Consequently, an emf is induced in the armature conductors due to electromagnetic induction.
-Since alternate N and S poles cut the armature conductors in each rotation, hence the induced emf is alternating in nature.
+Consequently, electromagnetic induction induces an EMF in the armature conductors.
+As the armature conductors are cut by alternate N and S poles in each rotation, the induced EMF becomes alternating in nature.
 The induced EMF in the armature is the result of the relative motion between the conductor and the field.
 The induced voltage is a sinusoidal wave.

 The frequency of this alternating induced emf is given by,

-Where P is the number of rotor poles, NS is the synchronous speed in RPM (Revolution per Minute).
+Where P is the number of rotor poles and NS is the synchronous speed in RPM (revolution per minute).

 The direction of this induced emf is determined by Fleming’s Right-Hand Rule (FRHR).